Continuous-mode quantum key distribution with digital signal processing: Introduction

-In this letter, we develop a generalized practical system model with continuous-mode formalism of optical field operators, and with proper extension, this naturally results in a framework of security analysis for linear DSP algorithms, i.e., pulse shaping, matched filter, frequency conversion, \emph{et. al}.
-More specifically, in continuous-mode formalism, time-domain field operators can be introduced by Fourier transformation, based on which the sampling process can be well modeled.
-Linear processing of sampled data can be seen as a recombination of time-domain field operators, which defines a specific \textit{temporal-mode} (TM) field operator~\cite{Phys.Rev.A.42.4102.1990,Rev.Mod.Phys.92.40.2020,Phys.Scr.95.064002.2020}, if normalized by properly calibrated shot-noise unit (SNU).
-Consequently, the outputs of DSP are actually equivalent to the quadrature measurement results of a specific single TM.
-Then the rest of security analysis can follow traditional methods.
+Here, to narrow the gap between practical systems and theoretical models, we develop a generalized security proof framework for continuous-mode systems processed by linear DSP algorithms.
+The key step is the temporal-mode (TM) construction using DSP results, which is suitable for the analysis of high-speed, multi-point sampling systems.
+Specifically, in continuous-mode formalism, time-domain field operators can be introduced by Fourier transformation, based on which the generalized receiver can be well modeled.
+By properly calibrating the shot-noise unit (SNU), we model the linear processing of sampled data by recombination of time-domain field operators, which defines a specific TM field operator~\cite{Phys.Rev.A.42.4102.1990,Rev.Mod.Phys.92.40.2020,Phys.Scr.95.064002.2020}.
+Consequently, the security of DSP is reduced to the security of a specific single TM measurement.
+Then, the rest of the analysis is compatible with traditional methods.

-On another side, the measured state also has certain TM, which is defined by modulation pattern and channel transmission.
-The mismatch between the measured state's TM and the receiver's TM will lead to an inefficiency of detection.
-The mission of DSP algorithm is merging this mismatch, thus improves detection efficiency, which coincides with improving SNR in its classical correspondence.
+Moreover, the results show that the mismatch between the measured state's TM and the receiver's TM leads to inefficiency in detection.
+The mission of the DSP algorithm is to merge this mismatch, thus improving the detection efficiency, which coincides with improving SNR in its classical correspondence.

-Our work provides a feasible way of analyzing the security and performance of linear DSP algorithms, therefore could be an important guidance for DSP design of digital CVQKD.
-Linear DSP toolboxes are expected to be directly employed in CVQKD, which illustrates the importance of our work.
+Our work provides a feasible way of analyzing the security and performance of a continuous-mode system processed by linear DSP algorithms, so it could provide important guidance for the DSP design of digital CVQKD.
+Linear DSP toolboxes are expected to be directly employed in CVQKD, reinforcing the importance of our work.